7 Questions to Ask Your Freelance Clients Before Starting Work

 All of these small tactics add up to a powerful pre-qualification system that nearly eliminates the time I spend talking to clients who aren’t a good fit for my business.
 At the same time, it helps me onboard new clients more easily, quickly aligns expectations, and streamlines early communication.

-This onboarding process is a major reason for my success as a freelancer.
+This onboarding process is a significant reason for my success as a freelancer.

 Don’t Force These Questions